rencap12/WEB102-Brewery-Navigator/README.md

 ## Notes

 Describe any challenges encountered while building the app.
+- Handling asynchronous data fetching and updating state appropriately.
-- Understand the nature of useEffect
+- Managing the complexity of routing and maintaining state across different components.
-- understand endpoint documentation
-- understand CSS styling
+- Ensuring consistent and intuitive user interface design.
+- Debugging and resolving issues related to API integration and data rendering.

 ## License

     Copyright 2024 Reneca Capuno